logisim-evolution/logisim-evolution/README.md

 `Logisim-evolution` is a Java application; therefore, it can run on any operating system supporting the Java runtime enviroment.
 It requires [Java 21 (or newer)](https://adoptium.net/temurin/releases/).

+Accessibility notes:

+* If you use a screen reader, the `docs/` pages are plain Markdown and generally read well in linear order.
+* If you prefer larger text or higher contrast, use your OS display settings or Java accessibility options.
+* Keyboard navigation is supported throughout the app; consult the in-app help for shortcuts.
+* The image gallery uses thumbnails that link to full-size images for better visibility.

 ---